Vermicelli with White Clam SaucePhoto Credit : Heath Robbins

-White clam sauce can be made with canned clams or fresh littleneck clams, depending on what is available to you.
-Either way, this pasta dish makes a great quick supper, served with crusty hot bread and a salad on the side.
+This white clam sauce works best with fresh littleneck clams, although canned New England clams will do in a pinch.
+Either way, this vermicelli with white clam sauce makes a great quick supper, served with crusty hot bread and a salad on the side.
 Be careful not to overcook the clams.

 In a medium-size saucepan, heat the olive oil and butter over low heat.
 Add the garlic and simmer for about 3 minutes, just until the garlic begins to color; do not let the garlic turn brown or the sauce will taste bitter.
 Add the parsley, salt, and clam juice.
 Simmer for 10 minutes.
 Add the clams and cook just enough to heat through.